netspective-studios/PgDCP/README.md

 ## GraphQL-first but REST-capable

-All micro services code in PostgreSQL tables, views, functions and stored procedures will be surfaced through Postgraphile GraphQL first but our AutoBaaS requirements are that all services should be exposed through safe and secure REST interfaces as a fallback for non-GraphQL clients.
-We favor Postgraphile GraphQL because it generates code which honors PostgreSQL security, roles, and unique features more faithfully than other utilities such as Hasura.
+All micro services code in PostgreSQL tables, views, functions and stored procedures will be surfaced through Postgraphile GraphQL first but our AutoBaaS requirements are that all services should be exposed through safe and secure REST interfaces via [pREST](https://github.com/prest/prest) as a fallback for non-GraphQL clients.
+We favor Postgraphile's GraphQL API because it generates code which honors PostgreSQL security, roles, and unique features more faithfully than other utilities such as Hasura.

 ## Assurance as Code